 5. Accurate curves can still lead to noisy time series

 It is not enough to fit the bonds accurately each day.
 Particularly for risk model applications, it’s important that the curve histories are also smooth through time.
 To support both pricing and risk applications there’s a need to strike a balance between pricing accuracy and time series volatility.
 We achieve this by employing a noise reduction algorithm that incorporates mean reversion to the level, but dampens jumps though time.
-An example is shown for Autodesk Inc.; here missing and erroneous prices contribute noise to the issuer curve level, and the mean reverting smoothing dampens the noise without deviating too far from the level.
+An example is shown below for Autodesk Inc.; here missing and erroneous prices contribute noise to the issuer curve level, and the mean reverting smoothing dampens the noise without deviating too far from the level.

 6. Rating transitions cause jumps in spreads